Suvikshapathariya93/Interview-Questions-on-SQL/About repository(Introduction) README.md

-## About Me 👋

-Hello!
-I’m a passionate Data Analyst with over 2+ years of experience in analyzing and interpreting data to drive informed business decisions.
-My expertise lies in:

-- Designing and implementing data visualizations 📊
-- Writing efficient SQL queries for data extraction and analysis 🧠
-- Conducting statistical analyses and creating actionable insights 📈

-**I am proficient in tools like SQL, Python, Tableau, and Excel, and I am always eager to learn and tackle new challenges in the analytics domain.**

-### This section covers SQL questions, ranging from basic to advanced, for interview preparation.
+## This section covers SQL theoretical questions, ranging from basic to advanced, for interview preparation.

 ## Basic SQL Questions